DavidStevensonVtex/Ubuntu-Unleashed/ch15/README.md

 * Runlevels determine which of the many available system services are started, as well as which order they start.
 * A special runlevel is used to stop the system, and a special runlevel is used for system maintenance.

+#### Runlevel Definitions

+The runlevels are defined in a traditional Linux system in `/etc/init.d`.
+Some distributions use the traditional `/etc/inittab` file to manage boot services.
+Ubuntu has not used this file for several years.
+This book does not cover `/etc/inittab`.

+* Runlevel 0 - Known as "halt", this runlevel shuts down the system.
+* Runlevel 1 - This is a special runlevel, defined as "single" which boots Ubuntu to a root access shell prompt, where only the root user may log in.
+It has networking, X, and multiuser access turned off.
+This is the maintenance or rescue mode.
+* Runlevels 2-5 - These runlevels aren't used in Ubuntu in any way that distinguishes them from eachother, but they are used in other Linux distributions.
+* Runlevel 6 - This runlevel reboots the system.

+Never forget that uncontrolled physical access is a virtual guarantee of access to your data by an intruder.